-Because ORR is a large (32,800 acres), mainly forested property with access restrictions, it is a challenge for most site emergency personnel to maintain familiarity with all remote areas and back roads and to quickly recognize and size up concerns associated with those areas.
-The ORR wildland management unit pre-fire plans (PFPs) were therefore developed to serve on-site first responders and are designed both to aid those not familiar with an area and to assist the recall of those who are.
+Because ORR is a large (32,866.54 acres), mainly forested property with access restrictions, it is a challenge for most site emergency personnel to maintain familiarity with all remote areas and back roads and to quickly recognize and size up concerns associated with those areas.
+The ORR wildland management unit pre-fire plans are designed to aid those not familiar with an area and to assist the recall of those who are.
 Because DOE's wildfire strategy now relies on outside agencies for assistance with large or difficult wildfires, the plans also serve as guidance for those responders who may have little or no experience on ORR.
 The plans offer awareness of ORR's unique hazards and can help avoid inadvertent impacts to structural, cultural, environmental, and research assets.